turanbrkay/fighterUAV/README.md

 ## Custom Dataset Creation and Model Training with YOLOv8

 This guide walks you through creating a custom dataset, labeling the images, and training a YOLOv8 model.
+**(All the files used under this section are located in the `/train` directory.)**

 ### 1. Collecting Images
 To create a custom dataset, you need to gather as many images as you want from internet sources (e.g., YouTube).
 The images should closely resemble scenarios that a UAV might encounter.
 You can achieve faster results by extracting frames from videos found on YouTube.
 I collected around 10,000 images and then increased this number using augmentation techniques.